-Between mid-November and mid-December is a good time to broadcast the pellets containing the rice seed among the young barley or rye plants, but they can also be broadcast in spring.
+Between mid-November and mid-December is a good time to broadcast the pellets containing the rice seed among the young barley or rye plants, but they can also be broadcast in spring (Rice is sown 41⁄2 to 9 pounds per quarter acre.
+Toward the end of April, Mr. Fukuoka checks the germination of the fall-sown seed and broadcasts more pellets as needed.).
 A thin layer of chicken manure is spread over the field to help decompose the straw, and the year's planting is complete.

-In May the winter grain is harvested.
+In May, the winter grain is harvested.
 After threshing, all of the straw is scattered over the field.

 Water is then allowed to stand in the field for a week or ten days.
 This causes the weeds and clover to weaken and allows the rice to sprout up through the straw.
-Rain water alone is sufficient for the plants during June and July; in August fresh water is run through the field about once a week without being allowed to stand.
+Rainwater alone is sufficient for the plants during June and July; in August, fresh water is run through the field about once a week without being allowed to stand.
 The autumn harvest is now at hand.

-Such is the yearly cycle of rice/winter grain cultivation by the natural method.
+Such is the yearly cycle of rice/winter-grain cultivation by the natural method.
 The seeding and harvesting so closely follow the natural pattern that it could be considered a natural process rather than an agricultural technique.

-It takes only an hour or two for one farmer to sow the seeds and spread the straw across a quarter acre.
+It takes only an hour or two for one farmer to sow the seeds and spread the straw across a quarter ac re.
 With the exception of the job of harvesting, winter grain can be grown single-handedly, and just two or three people can do all the work necessary to grow a field of rice using only the traditional Japanese tools.
 There is probably no easier, simpler method for growing grain.
 It involves little more than broadcasting seed and spreading straw, but it has taken me over thirty years to reach this simplicity.